traefik/traefik/docs/configuration/acme.md

 # CA server to use.
 # Uncomment the line to use Let's Encrypt's staging server,
-# leave comment to go to prod.
+# leave commented to go to prod.
 #
 # Optional
 # Default: "https://acme-v02.api.letsencrypt.org/directory"